ldipotetjob/scalacassandra/README.md

 <img width="928" alt="captura de pantalla 2017-10-07 a las 15 09 49" src="https://user-images.githubusercontent.com/8100363/31313078-665da9a6-abcf-11e7-9266-932880ea6ed2.png">

-# Implementation of DML in an Scala ecosystem connecting to Cassandra #
+# DML implementation in a Scala ecosystem connecting to Cassandra #

 This project is a template for a DML statements.
-Specifically It implements Data Manipulation Statement \[INSERT-SELECT ]
+Specifically it implements Data Manipulation Statement \[INSERT-SELECT]

 ## What will you find here? ##

-* A basic template that implement INSERT and QUERY statements.
-It contain implementation an test module.
+* A basic template that implement INSERT and QUERY statements which contains implementation and test module.

-* How implement TDD in our development process:
+* How to implement TDD in our development process:
-    * We have create the base of Spec with FlatSpec style: We have NOT covered the whole lines of code but we have created enoguh test suites for give you an idea of how to make with the rest.
-In our case case we connect to an specific Keyspace - table
+    * We have created the base of Spec with FlatSpec style: We have NOT covered the whole lines of code but we have created enough test suites for give you an idea of how to make it with the rest.
+In our case we will connect to a specific Keyspace - table.

 ## What you will not find here, but you should ##

 * ErrorHandler implementation as indicate play framework specification.
-* Internationalization of messages.
+* Messages Internationalization.
 * LogHandler:
-    * Although we register some log, must exist a log handler, which could be a trait.
-This trait could be implemented by all those classes that, at some point, can generate a log.
+    * Although we register some log, must exist a log handler which could be a trait.
+This trait could be implemented by all those classes that, at some point, could generate a log.

 ## Requirements, Installation, Launching, Testing ##